pro

 The history major requires successful completion of courses above 1120 in the following areas: pre-1865 U.S. history, post-1865 U.S. history, European history and World history.
 At least one course must be a 4000-level seminar.
 Please refer to the list of seminars for majors.

-Senior thesis (3 or 6 credits, counting toward electives) and internship options available.
+Senior thesis (three or six credits, counting toward electives) and internship options available.

 European History (3 Credits)